 - A much decreased risk of ANY chronic disease

-Plus, making sure you get at least 7-10 portions of antioxidant rich foods such as colourful fruits and veggies per day will ensure you get all the nutrients you need to stay in shape and give you zest and vitality.
+Plus, making sure you get at least 7-10 portions of antioxidant rich foods, such as colourful fruits and veggies per day will ensure you get all the nutrients you need to stay in shape and give you zest and vitality.

-Protein is also low GI (meaning it won’t cause the high insulin spike that can consequently lead to fat being laid down) and helps fastens up the metabolism, thus promoting the burning of fat instead of lean muscle tissue.
+Protein is also low GI (meaning it won’t cause the high insulin spike that can consequently lead to fat being laid down) and helps fastens up the metabolism.
+This then promotes the burning of fat instead of lean muscle tissue.

 Firstly, you should be sure to buy a good quality protein powder if you want maximum results fast.
 Fortunately, there has never been a time when there are so many different types of protein powders to choose from, and the formulations available on the market today are truly fantastic.

 The best plant based protein powders

-Some plant proteins aren’t quite complete, but many are very close; and it’s easy to make up for this fact when you know how to either combine them correctly, or you can simply buy a ready made blend.
+Some plant proteins aren’t quite complete, but many are very close.
+It’s easy to make up for this when you know how to either combine them correctly, or you can simply buy a ready made blend.

-If you would like to buy a straight up protein powder alone such as pea, rice, hemp, sunflower, pumpkin, quinoa or potato for example, then you may need to buy a couple and alternate them or mix them together; OR my particular choice would be one of the blends.
+If you would like to buy a straight up protein powder alone such as pea, rice, hemp, sunflower, pumpkin, quinoa or potato for example, then you may need to buy a couple and alternate them or mix them together.
+OR our particular choice would be one of the blends.